sequelize/sequelize/docs/docs/associations.md

 ## One-To-Many associations

-One-To-Many associations are connecting one source with multiple targets&period; The targets however are again connected to exactly one specific source&period;
+One-To-Many associations are connecting one source with multiple targets.
+The targets however are again connected to exactly one specific source.
 ```js
 var User = sequelize.define('User', {/* ... */})
 var Project = sequelize.define('Project', {/* ... */})